Identification and Estimation in a Time-Varying Endogenous Random Coefficient Panel Data Model: Empirical Application

 \subsection{Data and Methodology}

-We use China Annual Survey of Industrial Firms (CASIF), a longitudinal micro-level data collected by the National Bureau of Statistics of China that include information for all state-owned industrial firms and non-state-owned firms with annual sales above 5 million RMB (\textasciitilde US\$770K).
-According to \citet{brandt2017wto}, they account for 91 percent of the gross output, 71 percent of employment, 97 percent of exports, and 91 percent of total fixed assets in 2004, thus is representative of industrial activities in China.
-Many research on topics such as firm behavior, international trade, foreign direct investment, and growth theory use the CASIF data.
-See, for example, \citet{hsieh2009misallocation}, \citet{song2011growing}, \citet{brandt2017wto}, and \citet{roberts2018role}.
+I use the China Annual Survey of Industrial Firms (CASIF), a longitudinal micro-level dataset collected by the National Bureau of Statistics of China that includes information on all state-owned industrial firms and non-state-owned firms with annual sales above 5 million RMB (\textasciitilde US\$770K).
+According to \citet*{brandt2017wto}, they account for 91\% of the gross output, 71\% of employment, 97\% of exports, and 91\% of total fixed assets in 2004, and thus are representative of industrial activities in China.
+Many papers on topics such as firm behavior, international trade, and growth theory have used the CASIF data (e.g., \citet*{hsieh2009misallocation}).

-We focus on the five largest 2-digit sectors \footnote{Textile, Chemical, Nonmetallic Minerals, General Equipment, Transportation Equipment.} in terms of the number of firms for 2004 and 2007 \footnote{The CASIF data span between 1998 and 2007.
-We choose year 2004 and 2007 because there is a change in the Chinese Industry Classification codes in 2003 and we intend to use the most recent data with a reasonable gap in time to show the change in the distribution of output elasticities. }.
-Following \citet{brandt2014challenges}, appropriate price deflators for inputs and outputs are applied separately.
-We preprocess data so that firms with strictly positive amount of capital, employment, value-added output, real wage expense and real interests are used for estimation.
-There are other sanity checks such as total assets should be no smaller than current assets.
-See \citet{nie2012issue} for a detailed discussion.

-The final data is a balanced panel with 11,567 firms.
-The summary statistics of the key variables are presented in Table \ref{tab:emp summary stat}.